fluentfixture/fluentfixture/packages/shared/README.md

 **Example**

 Let us consider the following requirements.
 We need;
-- 100 products that are ordered by their prices.
+- One hundred products that are ordered by their prices.
 - Each product has a code field with the "id-color" format calculated using generated values.
 - Each product has the same category with "id" is 5.
 - Half of them have stock.